World leaders condemn Navalny sentence, Russia denounces 'interference' | DW | 03.02.2021

 Payne also raised concerns over the Kremlin's treatment of peaceful protesters and journalists who have been detained over the last few weeks.

-On Tuesday, Navalny was sentenced to 3 1/2 years in a penal colony for violating probation terms.
+On Tuesday, Navalny was sentenced to 3 1/2 years in a penal colony for violating probation terms, although he will only serve two years and eight months due to time already spent under house arrest.
 The outspoken Kremlin critic called the trial an attempt to "intimidate" the public.

 Shortly after the verdict was announced, leaders from different parts of the world issued statements condemning the sentence.